 So why is this important to you and your business?

 Creating your own manifesto is much like taking your vision, mission, and values and bringing them to life on paper so you can share it with your dream client, your community, and your tribe and have it for yourself…

-It’s an amazing way to share the soul of your business to connect with so many folks who will resonate and want to discover more about how you can help and inspire them.
+It’s an amazing way to share the soul of your business and to connect with so many folks who will resonate and want to discover more about how you can help and inspire them.